- Search for ‘’

 They might share a common language, but there’s plenty of differences between higher education in the UK and the USA.
 From cost to length, from accommodation to methodology - there’s plenty to take into consideration.
-Here are 6 differences between studying in these two English speaking countries.

 In the United States, students normally are not required to declare their major until the end of their second (sophomore) year.
 This gives plenty of time for exploration, and to change your mind any number of times.
 Students also take compulsory courses in core subjects such as writing, political science, mathematics and science, which may lie outside their chosen course.
 It’s estimated that 80% of students in the US change their major at least once while at university.

 The UK, on the other hand, requires students to choose their major before they even arrive on campus, and there are very few if any extra core subjects.

 If you’re a little unsure on your major or want to experiment for a year or two, then the USA is probably the better option.
 If you are 100% set on a subject, and just want to get going, the UK may be the place for you.

 The differences in cost between the two countries can sometimes be enormous, but not always.
 A law that came into effect in 2012 means that universities in England can charge up to £9,000 (approximately $14,300) per year.
 Although it must be said that this applies to UK students (and technically still those from the EU, but this is likely going to change very soon).
 Fees for international students will often be significantly higher.
 In short, the government chooses the fee limit and universities will decide where they want to be on that scale.

 In complete contrast, universities in the USA have absolutely no constraint on how much they can charge, and they can vary wildly.
 Fees in the U.S are usually broken down into; in-state tuition fees and out-of-state tuition fees, as well as between private and public universities.
 The average fee for a private university is around $29,000 per year, but others reach up to $50,000 per year.